jajvirta/jajvirta/TDD-sleep.md

         assertTrue(person.alertness() > 8);
     }

-You might argue that you do not feel particularly awake just a 2pm.
+You might argue that you do not feel particularly awake at 2pm.
 We run into a first major complication in the system.
 If you observe the samples during the whole awake time, you'll notice that it typically follows a recurring pattern.

 After a normal night of sleep, the alertness right after waking up is not very